 Besides his obvious contributions, I feel something went terribly wrong for Crowley along the way; no matter what I read and learn about him, I can’t shake the feeling that there was some discrepancy in his approach to the Adeptus Minor grade, the sphere of Tiphareth.
 Again, I can only assume.
 It is interesting to note that Crowley had embellished the Lesser Bannishing Pentagram Ritural with his Aiwass addition, but, towards the end of his life, was reported to have abandoned the embellishment and was once again using the format from The Golden Dawn.

-Nettle: I see.
+Alexander: I see.
 I just made that insertion, because one of the slogans important to the SOL (a magic school founded by W.E.
 Butler, who in turn was trained in the order of Dion Fortune) was something like “I wish to know to be able to serve” – I am not quite sure about the wording, as I read the relevant books in German, more than 25 years ago.
 But it reminded me of that.

 Frater Ipafs: In that sense, I understand.
 Yes, I would say surrender is intrinsically connected to The Great Work.
 The Christ Formula champions it, the relationships of Mambos and the Lowa as well– even the return to Kether is ultimately the greatest surrender.
 I definitely see your point.

-Nettle: Maybe it’s a constant in occultism and Witchcraft anyways.
+Alexander: Maybe it’s a constant in occultism and Witchcraft anyways.
 Most occultists and witches were healers and served the community at some point.
 Agrippa even refused to leave the city during an epidemic as he considered his healing service more important.

 Frater Ipafs: An excellent point!
 The metaphysical paths, when sincerely practiced, are most often a humanitarian endeavor at their root.

-Nettle: Which brings me back to your guided meditation – which seems also quite helpful.
+Alexander: Which brings me back to your guided meditation – which seems also quite helpful.
 The meditation aims to free from negative influences – the listener separates and bundles negative or disturbing influences within an object which is to be buried until her mirror image clears. – What is the idea behind it?

 Frater Ipafs: The Guided meditation, I think, was made for the purpose of removing those landmarks of self-loathing from ourselves, to be free to turn a new page in our lives.
 At the time I created it, I was suffering from seizure activity induced by panic attacks.
 They began happening abruptly one day– they’ve since gone.
 But, usually, when we feel crippled, it is because we are crippling ourselves.

-Nettle: So it is about letting go and rest in peace.
+Alexander: So it is about letting go and rest in peace.
 Mainly when we are not feeling well in our skin?

 Frater Ipafs: Absolutely.
 It could generalize to just about anything: letting go of people, jobs, memories, deceased ones, etc.